naveen521kk/manim/README.md

 * `-f` to show the file in finder (for OSX).

 You can also set `MEDIA_DIR` environment variable to specify where the image and animation files will be written.

+## How is different from 3b1b version?

+### In a broad overview:
+- We have added the ability to export in 4K.
+- We have removed files for 3b1b's personal projects
+- We have done a general cleanup of the repository.
+- We have added minimal documentation for certain scenes, cameras and objects.
+(WIP)
+- We have re-added the ability to save all frames as PNGs
+- We have added detailed, coloured terminal output.
+- We have added some useful animations like "AddTextLetterByLetter"
+- We have removed broken objects and scenes, and removed unnecessary imports.
+- We have re-added the ability to export the animation as GIFS.
+- We have added a lot of LaTeX related features, like allowing you to change the template easily.
+- We have added detailed installation instructions, and contributing guidelines too.

 ## Documentation
 Documentation is in progress at [eulertour.com/docs](https://www.eulertour.com/docs/).